awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baselines.md

 Keep the following in mind when you create a patch baseline:
 + Patch Manager provides a default patch baseline for each supported operating system\.
 You can instead create your own patch baseline and designate that as the default patch baseline for the corresponding operating system\.
 + For on\-premises or non\-Amazon EC2 instances, Patch Manager attempts to use your custom default patch baseline\.
-If no custom default patch baseline exists, the system uses the pre\-defined patch baseline for the corresponding operating system\.
+If no custom default patch baseline exists, the system uses the predefined patch baseline for the corresponding operating system\.
 + If a patch is listed as both approved and rejected in the same patch baseline, the patch is rejected\.
 + An instance can have only one patch baseline defined for it\.
 + The formats of package names you can add to lists of approved patches and rejected patches for a patch baseline depend on the type of operating system you are patching\.